 So if you’re looking to get a broad overview of your style essence, the Super Styles are a great place to start.
 After that, you’ll need to get a copy of your Style Type Report to give you the details and specific information you need to chart then travel your own authentic style pathway.

-We hope you enjoy this series of posts exploring the Super Styles (more here, here, and here)!
-Each post is taken from the responses to our Facebook post questions about style, so they’re from real women experiencing their real style.
+In this series of posts exploring the Super Styles, each post takes responses to our Facebook post style questions, so they’re from real women experiencing their real style.

 What does your wardrobe look like?
 Floordrobe?
 Jumble Sale?
 High-End Boutique?